 - Check out Sustainable Orillia’s latest webinar on the power of your money to make a difference.

 The carbon footprint of a personal investment portfolio can be substantial, undermining important efforts to reduce your own climate impact.
-Watch our webinar featuring Tim Nash of Good Investing and Mary Robinson of the Responsible Investment Association, all about the potentials and pitfalls of climate responsible investment.
+We have presented two webinars about your money and climate change, featuring Tim Nash of Good Investing, Mary Robinson of the Responsible Investment Association, and Sue-May Talbot, a portfolio manager at Genus capital.
+You’ll learn what to avoid and questions to ask your portfolio manager about responsible investing.

 A green bond is used to finance environmental projects.
 They are often bought by pension funds and wealth fund managers, but more recently they have been offered to individuals.
 Green bonds provide one of the few opportunities for investors to put their money into climate change solutions.
 Find out more here.